East Africa vs Ukraine: two tragedies, two very different responses

 Duncan Green

-Duncan Green is strategic adviser for Oxfam GB and co-writes and maintains the From Poverty to Power blog.
+Duncan Green co-writes and co-edits the From Poverty to Power blog and was till recently a strategic adviser for Oxfam GB.
 He is author of the books ‘From Poverty to Power‘, ‘How Change Happens’ and Professor in Practice at the London School of Economics.
 He’s also a lead educator for the free online course Make Change Happen, developed by Oxfam with the Open University

 Read the new Oxfam/Save The Children paper, Dangerous Delay 2, which is a follow-up to the 2012 joint briefing A Dangerous Delay, which warned of the need for systemic change to prevent hunger and famine in East Africa.
 Also check out this blog on the need for a triple nexus approach across humanitarian, development and peace in Somalia: “The last food crisis was a wake-up call: it’s clear pure humanitarian doesn’t work any more”